dkwl93/clank/README.md

 }
 ```

-### src/constants/channels.js
+### src/constants/channels.json
-This contains a map between the repository name and the slack channel.
+This contains a map between the repository name and slack.
 Required for the bot to know *which* channel to post into.

 ```
 {
-  repoName: '#slackChannelName'
+  'repoName': {
+    'slackChannel': '#slackChannelName',
+    'baseBranch': 'master'
+  }
 }
 ```